 - Roast for 10 minutes and then toss with garlic powder, salt and sprinkle with a tablespoons of balsamic vinegar.

 - Continue roasting for 10 minutes and tossing with a tablespoons of balsamic vinegar until caramelized and crispy.
 About 40-50 minutes.

-- The fresher the brussel sprouts the better.
-Older brussel sprouts will turn out soggy.
+- The fresher the brussels sprouts the better.
+Older brussels sprouts will turn out soggy.

 - Eat the little leaves as they become crispy so that they don't burn.